dshparyk/Coursera_Capstone/README.md

-# Coursera_Capstone
+# TorontoNeighborhoods
-IBM Data Science Professional Certificate program
+For IBM Data Science Professional Certificate program

+This project is to explore Toronto Neighborhoods using Data Science technics.

+Project is done using Jupiter Notebooks :